Flights of Marigolds

 Book Two of the Addicted to Heaven Series

-Now available to pre-order from Laksa Media, or find it on Amazon!
+Winner of the 2021 Aurora Award!
+Now available from Laksa Media, or find it on Amazon!

 Sleeping woods cast a silhouette of branches over the night sky.
 Early spring rain had shriveled the last of winter’s snow into pale mounds crouching under trees and in sheltered places, and turned the path leading to the village into a churn of frozen mud.